 - SharePoint Admin Center manages SharePoint Online only.
 SharePoint Server (on-premises) uses SharePoint Central Administration.

-- EPC Group: 29-year Microsoft partner, 6,500+ SharePoint implementations, all six Solutions Partner designations.
+- EPC Group: 29-year Microsoft partner, 6,500+ SharePoint implementations, core Microsoft Solutions Partner designations.

 What is the SharePoint Admin Center?